-Utilus is providing the entire setup of the AWS environment in which the system is running: both the infrastructure development as well as the day-to-day operations.
-This setup follows a cloud-native infrastructure-as-software approach, whereby environment can be stood up quickly, reliably and in a reproducible manner, and scalability and observability of the system are treated as first-class citizens.
-Their expertise ensures that systems are run as stable and efficiently as possible.
+Utilus is providing the setup of the AWS environment in which the system is running: both the infrastructure development as well as the day-to-day operations.
+This setup follows a cloud-native infrastructure-as-software approach, whereby environments can be stood up quickly, reliably and in a reproducible manner, and scalability and observability of the system are treated as first-class citizens.
+This ensures that systems are run as stable and efficiently as possible.

 Trifork strongly believes in applying agile practices in all its projects.
-This means Trifork never carries out fixed-time, fixed-price projects.
+This means Trifork doesn’t carry out fixed-time, fixed-price projects.
 Requirements are never completely and fully clear and understood in detail when commencing a custom software project.

-In light of the complex nature of this project, NLO was looking for a provider with both the necessary technical expertise and the ability to assist in gathering requirements, performing analyses and aligning the other providers within their IT landscape.
+In light of the complex nature of this project, Nederlandse Loterij was looking for a provider with both the necessary technical expertise and the ability to assist in gathering requirements, performing analysis and aligning the other providers within their IT landscape.

 Trifork and Utilus are building a gateway that is based on a cloud-native architecture.
-A suite of microservices is deployed to Amazon Web Services (AWS), using AWS’s Docker orchestration support (ECS).
+A suite of microservices is deployed to Amazon Web Services (AWS), using AWS’s Docker orchestration support.

 Services responsible for different parts of the domain are completely independent.
 This means a problem with a game-specific back-end will never affect other services.
 What’s more, changes in back-end systems only require updates of the adaptor services that expose them to the rest of the gateway without causing a ripple effect.
-This ensures that clients are decoupled from back-end implementation details through an NLO-specific rather than vendor-specific domain model.
+This ensures that clients are decoupled from back-end implementation details through a Nederlandse Loterij-specific rather than vendor-specific domain model.

 Centralised logging, tracing, metrics and alerting provide insight into how the entire system operates.
 Thanks to the gateway’s nature, this makes it possible to observe the gateway itself, the downstream systems it exposes and the clients that interact with it.

-These insights provide NLO with valuable information on usage, availability, performance and error rates and how these factors affect their bottom line with respect to selling their products to their customers.
+These insights provide Nederlandse Loterij with valuable information on usage, availability, performance and error rates and how these factors affect their bottom line with respect to selling their products to their customers.